How do Razor Power A2 vs. Bird One stack up?

 An electric scooter also needs to be able to support the weight of the rider.
 Razor Power A2 has a maximum rider weight of 143 lbs (65 kg), while Bird One can support a maximum weight of 220 lbs (100 kg).

 Now onto safety.
 Brakes are one of the most important safety features of an electric scooter, and may be the only difference between a safely completed journey and a trip to the emergency room.
 There are a number of different brake options available for electric scooters, all of which have their respective pros and cons.

 Disc brakes have the best braking power, give excellent control and perform well in all conditions, although they do require maintenance, and are usually the most expensive.
 Foot brakes are lightweight, simple, and require no maintenance, but tend to perform poorly when compared to other types, are slower to activate and need a specific riding position.
 Drum brakes are also low maintenance, and better performing, particularly in wet conditions, but are heavier and complicated to disassemble.

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Razor Power A2 has Foot breaks, and Bird One has Drum breaks.
+Razor Power A2 has Foot brakes, and Bird One has Drum brakes.